microsoft/vstest-docs/docs/extensions/datacollector-migration.md

-# Migrate your TPv0/TPv1 datacollector to TPv2 datacollector.
+# Migrate your TPv0/TPv1 datacollector to TPv2 datacollector
 DataCollectors were supported in TPv0(mstest.exe)/TPv1(vstest.console.exe).
 This document will walk you through the changes that are required to migrate your TPv0/TPv1 DataCollector to work with TPv2.

 ## Referencing DataCollector Framework
-Previously, `DataCollector` absract clas was present in `Microsoft.VisualStudio.QualityTools.ExecutionCommon.dll` under namespace `Microsoft.VisualStudio.TestTools.Execution`.
+Previously, `DataCollector` absract class was present in `Microsoft.VisualStudio.QualityTools.ExecutionCommon.dll` under namespace `Microsoft.VisualStudio.TestTools.Execution`.
 Now, `DataCollector` is present in Object Model.
 Add reference to `Microsoft.TestPlatform.ObjectModel` (preview) nuget package.
 DataCollector APIs are present under namespace `Microsoft.VisualStudio.TestPlatform.ObjectModel.DataCollection`

 ## Deprecated Attributes